 This Santiago neighborhood is your first and best bet for finding street art.
 In fact, as you cross the bridge over the Mapocho River on your way to Bella, you’ll notice that muralists have even taken over the riverbanks.
-With Bellavista, you don’t really need any sort of plan to find murals, just explore.
-If you are the type of person who needs some sort of direction (don’t worry, I am too), Calle Loreto and Bombero Nuñéz are great places to start.
+With Bellavista, you don’t need any plan to find murals, explore.
+If you are the type of person who needs some direction (don’t worry, I am too), Calle Loreto and Bombero Nuñéz are great places to start.

 So why the abundance of murals in the area?
-Shop owners actually hire muralists to paint these buildings to make them more attractive to passersby.
-Seems like the U.S. could take some notes from this practice!
+Shop owners hire muralists to paint these buildings to make them more attractive to passersby.
+It seems like the U.S. could take some notes from this practice!
 Accordingly, it makes sense that such an artsy neighborhood is also the location of Pablo Neruda’s Santiago home, La Chascona.

 That would have to be the building pictured in my photo below.
 It currently serves as a theater and acting school called Teatro Imagen.
 The building is dark green with bright yellow accents.
 Different figures are painted over the walls in light white strokes, making them almost appear to be ghosts.